Hannah-Moon/45_React_RealTime_Investment/README.md

    npx cors-anywhere
    ```

 4. **Axios Fetch Errors**: I encountered frequent fetch errors using Axios with the free API.
-To enhance future functionality and reliability, I will consider to purchase a paid API.
+To enhance future functionality and reliability, I will consider purchasing a paid API.

 5. **Styling Challenges**: Combining CSS, Tailwind, and MUI for styling was challenging, but it provided full freedom to create better designs and styling.

-## 🎖️ Credits
+## 🎖️ Credits and reference

 - Photo by fabio on Unsplash
 - BannerBackground01 Photo by Shubham Dhage on Unsplash
+- Cryptocurrency Tracker with React JS, Material UI, and Chart JS by @roadsidecoder via @YouTube

 ## 🚀 React App

 - This project was bootstrapped with Create React App.